Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Experiment Results

 \section{Experiment Results}

-In this section, we present the evaluation results of our proposed models across three mental health classification tasks.
-Each task is designed to assess the model’s ability to handle different types of diagnoses.
+In this section, we present the evaluation results across three mental health classification tasks.
+Each task is designed to assess the model's ability to handle different types of diagnoses.
 We begin with binary depression classification, where the goal is to distinguish between depressive and non-depressive content using a combination of datasets.
 Next, we examine depression severity classification, in which the models predict fine-grained severity levels using the HelaDepDet \cite{b300} dataset.
 Finally, we evaluate the performance of the models and embeddings on the task of differential diagnosis classification among depression, anxiety, and PTSD, using the MHB \cite{b100} and RMHD \cite{b400} datasets.
-Performance metrics for each task are reported and analyzed in the following subsections.